pachyderm/cdr/README.md

 # Common Data Refs

+**NOTE:** This is not an officially supported Pachyderm product.

+Common Data Refs are a standard intermediary format for passing references to data between systems.

 ## CLI
 There is a command line tool `cdr` which can be built with `make targets/cdr`.
 It allows users to inpsect and dereference CDRs.